Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): A Heap-and-Addresses Interpretation of Valued Borrows

-Initially, the variable $x$ is declared to be 0, and the corresponding mapping is added to the environment (line~\rline{x-zero}).
-To execute the mutable borrow at line~\rline{borrow}, we turn to the rule \Rule{E-MutBorrow}.
+Initially, the variable $x$ is declared to be 0, and the corresponding mapping is added to the environment (line~\lnref{x-zero}).
+To execute the mutable borrow at line~\lnref{borrow}, we turn to the rule \Rule{E-MutBorrow}.

-The first premise of the rule retrieves the value $v$ associated to a path $p$.
+The first premise of the rule ($\vdash \Omega(p) \eqmut v$) retrieves the value $v$ associated to a path $p$ in state $\Omega$.
 Accesses (\Rule{Read}) and updates (\Rule{Write}) to environments are annotated with one of $\kw{mut}, \kw{imm}$ or $\kw{mov}$.
-These capabilities refine the behavior of $\Rightarrow$: for instance, the creation of shared borrows (\Rule{E-SharedBorrow}) allows following existing shared borrow indirections along path $P$ (\Rule{R-Deref-SharedBorrow}); but moving (\Rule{E-Move}) won't follow dereferences: one can't move a value under a borrow.
+These capabilities refine the behavior of $\Rightarrow$: for instance, the creation of shared borrows (\Rule{E-SharedBorrow}) allows following existing shared borrow indirections along path $P$ and uses the $\kw{imm}$ (``immutable'') capability (\Rule{R-Deref-SharedBorrow}); but moving (\Rule{E-Move}) won't follow dereferences and uses the $\kw{mov}$ (``move'') capability: one can't move a value under a borrow.
 Once the value is retrieved, LLBC creates a fresh loan identifier $\ell$, and sets the value associated to $p$ to $\emloan{\ell}$, modeling that $p$ has been borrowed.
 The mutable borrow is finally evaluated to $\emborrow{\ell}{v}$

-The pattern at line 3 is known as a reborrow.
-After inserting a fresh loan identifier (\Rule{E-MutBorrow}), the right-hand side of the assignment reduces to $\emborrow{\ell_1}{0}$, and \li+px+ \emph{temporarily} maps to $\emborrow{\ell_0}{(\emloan{\ell_1})}$ (\Rule{E-Assign}, $\Omega'$).
-We now assign $\emborrow{\ell_1}{0}$ to $px$ (\Rule{E-Assign}, $\Omega''$), and doing so, we do not directly override the value at \li+px+ but save it in a ghost, anonymous value to remember the reborrow information that we will need to use later when ending, e.g., $\ell_0$ (\Rule{E-Assign}, $\Omega'''$).
+The pattern at line~\lnref{reborrow} is known as a reborrow, and is frequently introduced by the Rust compiler when desugaring the user-written code.
+After inserting a fresh loan identifier (\Rule{E-MutBorrow}), the right-hand side of the assignment reduces to $\emborrow{\ell_1}{0}$, and $px$ \emph{temporarily} maps to $\emborrow{\ell_0}{(\emloan{\ell_1})}$ (\Rule{E-Assign}, $\Omega'$).
+We now assign $\emborrow{\ell_1}{0}$ to $px$ (\Rule{E-Assign}, $\Omega''$), and doing so, we do not directly override the value at $px$ but save it in a ghost, anonymous value to remember the reborrow information that we will need to use later when ending, e.g., $\ell_0$ (\Rule{E-Assign}, $\Omega'''$).